beforechicken/flywheel/docs/index.md

 # <<FUND_NAME>> Handbook

 Public handbook for how the fund operates.
-Internal documents are kept in `/INTERNAL` and are **not** published.
+Signed contracts and private records are kept off the public site.

 !!! note "Mission-lock"
     No distributions to insiders.
 All returns are **reinvested** into innovation.